 - Get copies of the forms you will need to have filled out before school starts:

-✓ Emergency Action Plan (EAP) form – This form tells caregivers what to do in case of an allergic emergency.
+✓ Emergency action plan (EAP) form – This form tells caregivers what to do in case of a food allergy emergency.

 2. Visit your child’s doctor before school starts to get the following:

 - Required prescriptions for emergency medicines (epinephrine auto-injectors).

 - Doctor signatures on all three of the forms:

 ✓ Emergency action plan

 3. Meet with the school nurse or school representative before school starts and ask:

 - When is the school nurse at your child’s school?
 (Full-time, part-time, available by phone, etc.)